ansible/ansible-baseline/README.md

 $ ansible-playbook -i /path/to/inventory playbook.yml
 ```

+### Baseline allback plugin

+This repo ships a custom callback plugin named `baseline` that does *not* require whitelisting, and will always run.

+By default host timings are also shown, but this can be disabled using `BASELINE_SHOW_HOST_TIMINGS=0 ansible-playbook ...`

 ## Testing Matrix

 There are a few things that this baseline is ignorant of, that should be accounted for in a testing matrix.